mfornace/nupack-docs-dev/sources/design.md

 > <img src="/figs/optimization-output.png" alt="Optimization output" title="Example optimization output" width="700" />

+Design sequences are displayed for each domain and strand.

 The keyword `restart` may be included to run a design from a previously saved intermediate result (see [Running from a prior design result](#running-from-a-prior-design-result)).

-### Launch multiple design trials in parallel in the background
+### Launch multiple design trials in the background

 Since the design algorithm is a random process, many times it is useful to run multiple trials to generate different candidate solutions for the experimental objective.
 These trials can be run completely independently and in parallel. `launch()` provides a convenient way to launch multiple trials, each on their own CPU thread: